-Article 15: Fast Track Arbitration
+Article 19: Fast Track Arbitration

 - 1. Except where in conflict with this Article, all Rules contained in Section 3 apply to Fast Track Arbitration. - 2.
-Fast Track Arbitration is compulsory for disputes with a claim of less than \$25,000 (exclusive of interest and costs). - 3.
-GTA may at its sole discretion permit the Parties to proceed with Fast Track Arbitration for claims in excess of \$25,000.
+Fast Track Arbitration is compulsory for disputes with a claim value between \$15,000 and \$50,000 (exclusive of interest and costs). - 3.
+GTA may at its sole discretion permit the Parties to proceed with Fast Track Arbitration for claims in excess of \$50,000.
 In these circumstances, both Parties must sign and return a GTA Contract for Fast Track Arbitration. - 4.
+GTA may at any time and at its sole discretion direct that a Fast Track arbitration be converted to a Full Arbitration and require payment of additional fees as appropriate.

+Article 20: Appointment of the Arbitrator (Fast Track)

+1. GTA will appoint a sole Arbitrator and notify the parties.
+The Parties shall have 5 business days from the date of notification from GTA to challenge GTA's appointment on the basis of justifiable doubts as to the person's impartiality or independence for the purposes of section 12 of the Commercial Arbitration Act NSW 2010.
+If there is no challenge, the nominee will be deemed to have entered into the reference as the Arbitrator.

+Article 21: Conduct of Proceedings (Fast Track)

-GTA will appoint a sole Arbitrator.
-The Parties shall have five (5) business days from the date of notification from GTA to challenge GTA's appointment.
-If there is no challenge, the nominee will be deemed to have entered into the reference as the Arbitrator. - 5.
-Within fourteen (14) days of the Arbitrator being empanelled under Article 6.3, or the determination of any challenge under Article 18, the Claimant must submit Points of Claim to GTA. - 6.
-Within fourteen (14 days) of receiving the Points of Claim the Respondent must submit Points of Defence to GTA. - 7.
-Each submission is to be no longer than five (5) pages with no more than twenty (20) pages of supporting documentation. - 8.
-If the Arbitrator decides that further information or documentation is required to reasonably reach a decision, the Arbitrator may request further submissions or documentation from either or both Parties, giving each Party a reasonable opportunity to respond.
+- 1. Within 10 business days of the Arbitrator being appointed under Article 20.1, or the determination of any challenge under Article 20.1, the Claimant must submit Points of Claim to GTA. - 2.
+Within 10 business days of receiving the Points of Claim the Respondent must submit Points of Defence to GTA. - 3.
+Points of Claim and Points of Defence shall be no longer than 5 pages with no more than 20 pages of supporting documentation. - 4.
+Within 5 business days of receiving the Points of Defence, the Claimant may lodge Points of Reply which shall be no longer than 2 pages with no more than 5 pages of supporting documentation (including proof of evidence). - 5.
+Page limits will be strictly applied and the arbitrator is under no obligation to consider submissions in excess of the page limits. - 6.
+The Arbitrator may at their discretion require further information or documentation to be produced and may forward the request to GTA.
+GTA will immediately inform the Parties of the request.
+The Parties will have 5 business days to respond to the request in writing.
+The Parties shall pay the additional costs (including GTA's costs) of the request.

+Article 22: Commencing Full Arbitration

-- 9. GTA will use its best endeavours to publish the Award within thirty (30) days of receipt of final submissions, or as agreed by the Parties.
-The Award shall include a brief statement of reasons for the Award. - 10.
-Upon written application of a party, the Arbitrator may grant a Party an extension of time for taking a step in the proceedings under these Rules. - 11.
+- 7. GTA will use its best endeavours to publish the Award within 30 days of receipt of final submissions, or as agreed by the Parties.
+The Award shall include a brief statement of reasons for the Award. - 8.
+Upon written application of a party, the Arbitrator may grant a Party an extension of time for taking a step in the proceedings under these Rules. - 9.
 The Award is final and binding.
 The District Court of New South Wales has jurisdiction.